Yarroudh/SemanticML/README.md

 Once the model is trained, it can be used to make predictions on new, unseen data.
 This is done by providing the model with input data, and the model generates an output, which is a <code>LAS</code> file with <code>classification</code> as a new scalar field.

 This is done using the second command <code>predict</code>.
-Use <code>semseg predict --help</code> to see the detailed help:
+Use <code>sml predict --help</code> to see the detailed help:

 ```
-Usage: semseg predict [OPTIONS] CONFIG POINTCLOUD MODEL
+Usage: sml predict [OPTIONS] CONFIG POINTCLOUD MODEL

   Perform semantic segmentation using pre-trained model.